 Because occupations involving physical labor dominate the local economy, Newark is generally considered to be a blue-collar town.
-47.34% of the Newark workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Newark is a city of sales and office workers, production and manufacturing workers and service providers.
-There are especially a lot of people living in Newark who work in office and administrative support (12.19%), sales jobs (7.81%) and food service (7.50%).
+47.32% of the Newark workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Newark is a city of sales and office workers, transportation and shipping workers and construction workers and builders.
+There are especially a lot of people living in Newark who work in office and administrative support (13.57%), sales jobs (8.57%) and teaching (5.54%).

 Setting & Lifestyle

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Newark is worth considering.